lpryszcz/htseq/README.md

 **DOCS**: https://htseq.readthedocs.io

-A Python library to facilitate processing and analysis of data from high-throughput sequencing (HTS) experiments.
+A Python library to facilitate programmatic analysis of data from high-throughput sequencing (HTS) experiments.
 A popular component of ``HTSeq`` is ``htseq-count``, a script to quantify gene expression in bulk and single-cell RNA-Seq and similar experiments.